cyberyouthsg/cysc19-ctf/programming/horseback/README.md

-# Socks
+# Horseback

 Ever heard of socket programming?
-It's very simple, all you need to do is connect and send 32 bytes of the carriage return hexadecimal value to the server.
+It's very simple, all you need to do is connect and send 32 bytes of the carriage return to the server.

-psst..There's a bunch of resources about socket programming in Python.

 ### Hints
 1. Look at the ASCII table for carriage return.